Cadaei-Yuvxvs/OSHy-X/JOSS_paper/OSHy-X.md

 The authors acknowledge the facilities and scientific and technical assistance of the National Imaging Facility, a National Collaborative Research Infrastructure Strategy (NCRIS) capability, at the Centre for Advanced Imaging, The University of Queensland.
 This research was undertaken with the assistance of resources and services from the Queensland Cyber Infrastructure Foundation (QCIF).
 The authors gratefully acknowledge Aiman Al Najjer, Nicole Atcheson, Anita Burns, Saskia Bollmann, and Amelia Ceslis for acquiring data.

-JC is supported by the UQ Graduate School Scholarship (RTP).
+JC is supported by the UQ Graduate School Scholarship (RTP) and the Motor Neuron Disease Australia Phd top-up scholarship grant.
 STN is supported by a FightMND Mid-Career Fellowship.
-MB acknowledges funding from Australian Research Council Future Fellowship grant FT140100865.
+MB acknowledges funding from the Australian Research Council Future Fellowship grant FT140100865.
 MB and SB acknowledge the ARC Training Centre for Innovation in Biomedical Imaging Technology (CIBIT).
 TS is supported by a Motor Neurone Disease Research Australia (MNDRA) Postdoctoral Research Fellowship (PDF2112).

 # References